walter74ucla/GA-WebDev-Connected-Classroom-course-intro/wdi-languages-explained.md

 ## JavaScript

-  This is the only language that runs in a Browswer.
+  This is the only language that runs in a Brower.
 It's Object Oriented, but a bit weird.
 It also can run in Node, and be used for backend applications.

 ## JavaScript + Node